mavnn/NuGetPlus/readme.md

     --version <string>: Optional specific version of package.

 Want to call them from code?
 Reference the dll and be amazed by the fact that the logic works the same way as the command line executable.
 Astonishing!

-# This is very much pre-production

-But most things should work.
-One caveat is that it requires a repositoryPath setting in a findable nuget.config (it loads settings files the same way as NuGet does).

 # Get involved!